jnylam/cs189a/project1/README.md

 2. Your code may not use locks and mutexes.
 All synchronization must be done using goroutines, channels, and Go’s channel-based select statement (not to be confused with the low-level socket select that you might use in C, which is also not allowed).

-3. You may only use the following packages: bufio, fmt, net, and strconv.
+3. You may only use the following packages: `bufio`, `fmt`, `net`, and `strconv`.

-4. You must format your code using go fmt and must follow Go’s standard naming conventions.
+4. You must format your code using `go fmt` and must follow Go’s standard naming conventions.
 See the [Formatting](https://golang.org/doc/effective_go.html#formatting) and [Names](https://golang.org/doc/effective_go.html#names) sections of Effective Go for details.

 We don’t expect your solutions to be overly-complicated.
 As a reference, our sample solution is a little over 100 lines including sparse comments and whitespace.
-We do, however, highly recommend that you familiarize yourself with Go’s concurrency model before beginning the assignment.
-For additional resources, check out the course lecture notes and the Go-related posts on Piazza.
+We do, however, _highly recommend_ that you familiarize yourself with Go’s concurrency model before beginning the assignment.

 ## The starter code